How Kahoot became my teaching life saver

 I was a computational materials science research student, freshly out of my PhD, and honestly, I had no idea whether I could do a good job teaching — especially in PELE, which is an English communication course.

-I’m really grateful that the team was willing to let me try, especially considering that most of my relevant experience came from mentoring students in this course during my PhD.
+I’m really grateful that the team was willing to let me try, considering that most of my relevant experience came from mentoring students in this course during my PhD.

 One of the biggest challenges for me was self-confidence.
 I’m naturally quite shy and introverted, and this became especially obvious when I compared myself with other tutors in the program, or tutors from social science backgrounds in general.
 Many of them seemed so natural at engaging students just by talking.